 - Before adding your teen as an authorized user, commit to using credit responsibly, especially for the account you’re adding her to.
 If you make late payments or default on your bill, then becoming one of your authorized users will hurt, rather than help, your teen.

-- Make sure your credit card issuer reports authorized user behavior to the three major credit bureaus: TransUnion, Equifax, and Experian (all the major card issuers do).
+- Make sure your credit card issuer reports authorized user behavior to the three major credit bureaus: TransUnion, Equifax, and Experian (all the major card issuers should).
 This will help your teen build credit.